kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 Always verify the use of the articles "a", "an", and "the" where appropriate.
 Use "the" when you refer to a specific example.
 Use "a" when you refer to something non-specific or hypothetical.

-> **NOTE:** Whenever you refer to the name of our product or one of our components, don't use an article:
+Whenever you refer to the name of our product or one of our components, don't use an article:

 ✅ Kyma is awesome.
 ⛔️ The Kyma is not awesome.
 ✅ Application Connector
 ⛔️ the Application Connector

 ### Punctuation